 Check your equipment before you head out!
 Making sure your pad holds air and inspecting your sleeping bag or quilt should be a pre-trip habit.
 Unfortunately, we’ve heard numerous accounts of pads deflating on the first night of a trip.

 That kind of use results in a trusting, time-earned relationship with a piece of gear.
 To us, that’s what being “gearheads” is truly about.
-Sure, it’s also about staying at the cutting edge of outdoor sleep, and we do it better than anyone.
+Sure, it’s also about staying at the cutting edge of outdoor sleep, and we do that better than anyone.
 But loving a piece of equipment so much that you get little butterflies at the mere fact that you get to take it along and use it?
 That’s why we do what we do.
 A piece of gear should be like a good friend, and everybody ought to care for their friends, right?